-Schools and Departments School of Biological Sciences Howard A. Schneiderman Dean The School of Biological Sciences reflects new concepts of biology in both its curriculum and its research programs.
+Biological Sciences Howard A. Schneiderman Dean The School of Biological Sciences reflects new concepts of biology in both its curriculum and its research programs.
 The faculty is dedicated to providing students with the opportunity to avail themselves of the principles and ever-increasing knowledge of biology.
 The curriculum is designed to meet present and future educational needs of majors and nonmajors.
 In keeping with the responsibilities of the University, the School encourages vigorous faculty and student research programs.
 It strongly believes that excellence in research is essential for effective, enthusiastic, and up-to-date teaching.
 In addition to the regular University requirements for admission, students interested in the biological sciences should include in their high school curriculum intermediate algebra, trigonometry, biology, and especially chemistry and physics, which are now an integral part of most contemporary biological work.
 The undergraduate program of the School serves both as a preprofessional major for students planning careers in the biological and biomedical sciences and as a liberal arts major for an increasing number of students who seek a scientific education.
 The program is designed to provide a broad academic base suitable for many careers.
 Graduates have found their way into a number of professions including biological and biomedical research, teaching, the health sciences, environmental management, marine technology, agriculture, law, and other applied fields.
 It is a rigorous and rewarding program which requires a serious commitment from its students.
 It can also help students discover their capabilities.
 The School offers majors and nonmajors the opportunity to study man and the environment, the mechanisms of development, the nature of learning and memory, the mechanism of gene action, and other central problems of contemporary biology.
 The biological sciences are presented as an integrated area of study through the Biological Sciences Core, a seven-quarter sequence of lectures and laboratories developing the major concepts of modern biology.
 Satellite courses expand upon and intensify areas covered in the Core and provide students with the opportunity to specialize in a particular area of the biological sciences.
 In addition to the regular major in Biological Sciences, a concentration in Ecology and Environmental Biology, also leading to a B.S. degree in Biological Sciences, is available at the undergraduate level.
 The degree requirements of these two programs are similar, with the concentration in Ecology and Environmental Biology having a greater emphasis on ecology and the natural sciences and a lesser emphasis on chemistry and molecular biology.
 Introductory courses for nonmajors are designed to make the biological sciences meaningful and interesting and to inform intelligent citizens of biological phenomena that affect their daily lives.
 Graduate courses are offered in all the departments.
 Students with an interest in the application of ecology to human needs may choose the Applied Ecology major, leading to a B.A. degree in Applied Ecology, which is offered jointly by the School of Biological Sciences and the Program in Social Ecology.
-See page 254.
-Students who are interested in a career in administration and who have completed all of the course requirements for a degree in the biological sciences may apply to the Graduate School of Administration for their 3-2 Program.
-During the senior year, students will take courses in administration which will count toward the 180 elective units needed to receive a Bachelor's degree.
-Upon successful completion of the required courses and units, usually at the conclusion of the first year in the graduate program, the Bachelor of Science degree in the Biological Sciences will be awarded.
-An M.S. degree in Administration will be awarded after successful completion of course requirements at the end of the fifth year.
-Every undergraduate student in the School of Biological Sciences has the opportunity to pursue independent research in a professor's laboratory as an apprentice scientist.
-Under the guidance of a senior scientist, the student is able to experience the challenge and excitement of the world of science and to develop new scientific skills.
-This activity may commence as early as the sophomore year or, in the case of exceptional students, earlier.
-The success of our program can be measured in terms of the number of undergraduate research papers which are accepted by scientific journals and also published in our "Journal of Undergraduate Research in the Biological Sciences."
-Special research resources include the Museum of Systematic Biology, a teaching and research facility which presently contains material on local populations of plants, invertebrates, and vertebrates; the Center for Pathobiology, devoted to analyzing normal and pathological development of insects and other invertebrates by genetic and biochemical techniques; the Irvine Arboretum, a botanic garden facility: the San Joaquin Freshwater Marsh Reserve, which supports controlled marsh biota: and the UCI Ecology Preserve. which includes coastal hills on the campus, once under heavy grazing, but now returning to a more natural state.
-It is important to note that the School has access to the College of Medicine on our campus, thereby providing an opportunity for the sharing of both teaching and research activities.
-In addition to the above research opportunities, there are freshman, sophomore, and junior seminars which enable students to meet in small groups with individual professors.
-Also, through the education motivation and tutoring programs, students can immediately put to practice skills they have learned in their biology training.
-The School of Biological Sciences welcomes student participation in all of its activities.
-An exciting and integral part of the School is the Biological Sciences Student Association, an autonomous student group which provides additional liaison among administration, faculty, and students.
-Some of its activities include interaction of students and faculty in academic and social functions, evaluation of faculty and courses, nomination of Nobel laureates as visiting lecturers, initiation and implementation of new courses, motivation programs for elementary and high school disadvantaged students, and conservation awareness programs.
-In addition, a course on preparing for professional school examinations has been implemented.
-The Chicanos for Creative Medicine and the Black Students in Science Organization have been organized for all interested students.
-Full information on student organizations is available in the Biological Sciences Student Affairs Office, 844 Engineering Building.
+See page 221.
+DEGREES Biological SciencesB.S., M.A.T., M.S., Ph.D.